dongzgh/dongzgh.github.io/journal.md

   * Decided to study more challenging cases

 * [Houses](#houses)
-  * Cleaned disposed garbages at Huffman Road
+  * Cleaned disposed garbage at Huffman Road
   * Collected mails directed to Michael from Upper Middle Road

 * [L3D-LMS](#l3d-lms)
-  * Reviewed Grasshopper Primier and Tutorials
+  * Reviewed Grasshopper Premier and Tutorials
   * Developed some examples

 #### 2018-03-20